AdobeDocs/experience-platform.en/help/data-prep/api/overview.md

 Schemas can be used with Mapper to ensure the data you've ingested into Adobe Experience Platform matches what you want to ingest.
 You can use the `/schemas` endpoint to programmatically create, list, and get custom schemas for use with Mapper in Platform.

-For detailed information on how to use schemas within Mapping Service, please read the [schemas endpoint guide](./schemas.md).
+For detailed information on how to use schemas within the Mapping Service API, please read the [schemas endpoint guide](./schemas.md).

 ## Next steps